TheDansmod/financial-multiagent-rag/private_README.md

 3. How has the situation where there are headings without content been handled?
 4. Deepseek R1 8B is also a viable model but it thinks more.
 Can try using that.
 I have downloaded it. (deepseek-r1:8b)

+### Document Parsing Proposal
+1. Obtain the pdf 10K documents from the sec-api python library using their free API
+2. Process them using minerU library - it generates a md file, contents list.json file and images file of the tables
+3. For each of the images, the context for them is often located in the few chunks before the images - so need to obtain those chunks and feed that along with the image to an LLM to obtain a proper description of the image.
+4. Split the document into sentence level chunks.
+Perform co-reference resolution for each sentence.
+Add metadata to each chunk saying